-Why do you want to see my tax return?Submitted by Prosperity Advisory Group on June 20th, 2019
+Why do you want to see my tax return?Submitted by Prosperity Advisors on June 20th, 2019

 by Joel Morrison, CFP®, CFS®

 Why do you want a copy of my tax return?
 We get this question sometimes from existing and potential clients.
 It puzzles me.
 Why wouldn’t you want your financial planner to get a copy of your tax returns, the main financial document that you are required to submit annually?
 It’s like asking your doctor to provide you a diagnosis, but not letting them examine you.

 So here is a list (not even close to comprehensive) of some reasons you should provide these to your financial advisor:

 - Catching IRA/529 contributions that were not reported (perhaps you forgot to tell the CPA or TurboTax).
 This is one I caught today before I wrote this up, which is why it is first on the list!